-Aldi Switzerland stops selling eggs as insecticide scandal widens
+Swiss supermarkets stop selling imported eggs

 Aldi Switzerland said only eggs that have tested negative for fipronil would be imported into Switzerland.
 It currently offers eight assortments of eggs, including five from Swiss hens.
 The others come from Europe.

+Supermarket giants Migros and Coop initially said they would not stop selling imported eggs but revised their positions on Friday afternoon.

-Swiss supermarket chain Migros, which buys eggs from the Netherlands for its low-price M-Budget range, says it does not plan to stop selling imported eggs.
+Migros, which buys eggs from the Netherlands for its low-price M-Budget range, says some imported eggs contained traces of fipronil and had been taken off supermarket shelves.
+The packs affected have the August 26 sell-by date.

-"Nothing indicates for the momemt that Migros is affected," a spokesman told the Swiss News Agency.
-The retail giant is following OSAV regulations and is in touch with the suppliers, he added.

-The other Swiss supermarket giant, Coop, does not plan to withdraw eggs from its shelves either.
-"Ninety-nine per cent of our eggs come from Switzerland and are not affected," a spokesman declared.
+Coop said its eggs were not affected but said it had decided to withdraw all imported eggs from its stores as a preventive measure.

+In Switzerland, the use of fipronil for farming purposes is forbidden.
+OSAV has no information that it is being used in the chicken farm business across the country.

 swissinfo.ch/sb